mingshengzhangp4/variant_warehouse/load_dbnsfpv3/README.md

-load_dbnsfp
+load_dbnsfpv3
 =========

-An example loader script and schema for the dbNSFP dataset.
+An example loader script and schema for the dbNSFP dataset, version 3.0b2c.
 For more information about the project, please visit http://www.sites.google.com/site/jpopgen/dbNSFP Please consult the website for terms of use for dbNSFP and related data.